openmoh/openmohaa/docs/configuration/server.md

 The in-game chat can be tweaked:

-- `set g_instamsg_allowed 0`: This disables voice instant messages
+- `set g_instamsg_allowed 0`: This disables voice instant messages.
-- `set g_instamsg_minDelay x`: x is the delay in milliseconds, the minimum delay between each instant messages to avoid spamming
+- `set g_instamsg_minDelay x`: x is the delay in milliseconds, the minimum delay between each instant messages to avoid spamming.
+Defaults to 1000.
 - `set g_textmsg_allowed 0`: This disables text messages.
-All, team and private messages will be disabled
+All, team and private messages will be disabled.
-- `set g_textmsg_minDelay x`: x is the delay in milliseconds, the minimum delay between each text message to avoid spamming
+- `set g_textmsg_minDelay x`: x is the delay in milliseconds, the minimum delay between each text message to avoid spamming.
+Defaults to 1000.

 Temporarily disabling text messages can be useful in situations where tensions arise in the chat.
 Otherwise, it's best to keep them enabled under normal circumstances.